 • Important Issues and Challenges (Oil Spills, Pollution, Recycling)

-Even though many titles could be integrated into our topic tubs, I like to store some books as a series whenever it is possible.
+Even though many titles could be integrated into our topic tubs, I like to store some books as a series whenever possible.
 These series create familiar structures for developing readers, and they like to find nonfiction books with predictable elements.
 These are some of our favorite series.

 • Life Cycles series by David Schwartz